babiaxr/aframe-babia-components/README.md

 ### debug_data component

-This component force the entity to hear an event, when this event occurs, a debug plane with the data of the `dataEntity` entity attribute will appear in the position (or close) of the entity that it belongs.
+This component force the entity to hear an event, when this event occurs, a debug plane with the data of the `baratariaData` entity attribute will appear in the position (or close) of the entity that it belongs.

 #### API